A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Cosmological history

 We see that in the case of odd $N$, for $\eta \geq \eta_0$, the field is pushed to the minimum in which $\phi$ does not have the coupling shown in Eq.~(\ref{modulusCoupling}), resulting in a greatly suppressed signal.
 The abundance of $\phi$ is also suppressed limiting its contribution to dark matter.

 \paragraph{{\bf $N$ even}}

 For even values of $N$ the picture is completely different.
 The minimum of the finite temperature contribution to the potential, which is at $\varphi_m = \pi f$, now coincides with the maximum of the zero temperature potential, as can be seen in Fig. \ref{fig. potentials}.
-Therefore, in the underdamped limit $\eta > 1$ the initial value of the modulus $\varphi$ at the time when oscillations begin will be close to $\pi$ and the initial amplitude will be very close to
+Therefore, in the regime $\eta \gtrsim 1$ the initial value of the modulus $\varphi$ at the time when oscillations begin will be close to $\pi$ and the initial amplitude will be very close to

 This is very different from the case when the system is overdamped.
-This situation holds even for values of $\eta<1$ that are close to the limit of critical damping, $\eta = 1$.

 The amplitude of the oscillations of $\phi$ today depends on how close the field is to the minimum of the finite temperature potential at the time that the oscillations begin.
-At early times, when the finite temperature contribution to the potential dominates, the mass of $\varphi$ is changing in time.
-The simplest way to determine the behavior of $\varphi(T)$ at these early times is to employ conservation of the number density of $\varphi$.
+Given that the mass of the scalar changes as a function of temperature, the simplest way to determine the behavior of $\varphi(T)$ at these early times is to employ the conservation of the number density of $\varphi$.
 The comoving number density of $\varphi$ is approximately conserved in the limit that $\varphi$ is close enough to a minimum that its potential is quadratic and as long as the WKB approximation holds, $dm/dt \ll m^2$.
 The conserved comoving number density is given by